Preparing offline map packages

 For offline or mesh network usage, Terrastories can load a background map using a locally hosted map tileset and style, instead of a map from Mapbox Studio.
 This requires you to provide your own locally hosted map tiles and style.

-By default, Terrastories provides a set of open-license offline map tiles, generated through the OpenMapTiles API.
+By default, Terrastories provides a set of open-license offline map tiles, generated through the .
 These tiles cover the entire world, but are only compiled up to zoom level 8 (roughly the extent of a small country like Rwanda, Costa Rica, Slovenia or Bhutan).
 Once you zoom in past zoom level 8, no further level of detail will show.

-However, you can also provide your own map tiles, which have to be in a mbtiles
+However, you can also provide your own map tiles, which have to be in a or a format , alongside any map fonts (glyphs), sprites, and a style.json

 that defines how the map tiles will be visualized and styled on a map canvas.